Skip to Main Content

 • If your search isn't successful, think of synonyms for your keywords and try searching again.

-You can also limit your search to government or educational websites by following your search terms with ‘site:.gov’ or ‘site:.edu’ respectively.
+• You can also limit your search to government or educational websites by following your search terms with ‘site:.gov’ or ‘site:.edu’ respectively.

-You can also conduct a Google Image search for your topic and if you find a graph, map, or chart of the information you want, click the image to identify the source.
+Conduct a Google Image search for your topic and if you find a graph, map, or chart of the information you want, click the image to identify the source.

 Strategy 2: Identify Potential Producers or Creators